S Coronae Borealis

 S Coronae Borealis (S CrB) is a Mira variable star in the constellation Corona Borealis.
-Its apparent magnitude varies between 5.8 and 14.1, with a period of 360 days—just under a year.
+Its apparent magnitude varies between 5.3 and 13.6, with a period of 360 days—just under a year.
 Within the constellation, it lies to the west of Theta Coronae Borealis, and around 1 degree southeast of the eclipsing binary star U Coronae Borealis.
+When it is near its maximum brightness, it can be seen with the naked eye, under good observing conditions.

 Variability

 S Coronae Borealis was discovered to vary in brightness by German amateur astronomer Karl Ludwig Hencke in 1860.
 It was classified as a long period variable star as other similar objects were discovered, and later as a Mira variable.
-The maximum range of variation is from magnitude 5.8 to 14.1 although individual maxima and minima can vary in brightness.
+The maximum range of variation is from magnitude 5.3 to 13.6 although individual maxima and minima can vary in brightness.
 The period of 360 days is fairly predictable.